carbonfive/reflectrospective/README.md

 ## Reflectrospective

-Reflections and introspections for distributed teams
+Reflections and introspections for distributed teams on a whiteboard with stickies.

 <http://www.reflectrospective.com/>